 Reference [12] is the first published paper to address, though in a limited way, the dynamics of content catalog.
 It provides an asymptotic performance formula when requests for popular documents follow a Zipf law under IRM, and an exogenous stream of unique requests for an infinite set of "noise" documents is added.
 Finally, recent developments [1], [2], though not yet refereed, share the core intuitions of our paper; they also model the document request arrivals using a shot-noise (or Poisson cluster) process, where the document popularity profile is parametrized by both its average popularity and its lifespan.
-We differ, however, from these papers by the semi-experiment methodology that we use in section IV and which justifies the model we propose.
-We also validate our results on two different traces, corresponding to two different traffic profiles, namely YouTube and Videoon-Demand traffic.
+We differ, however, from these papers by the semi-experiment methodology that we use in section IV and which justifies our proposed model.
+We also validate our results on two different traces, corresponding to the traffic profiles of YouTube and Video-on-Demand traffic.
 Finally, the long duration of our traces (respectively, 3 months and 3.5 years) enables us to better emphasize the impact of temporal locality on the request process.